Southeast Asia’s air conditioning is burning up the Earth

 Given that the most efficient air conditioning units are up to 30 percent more efficient than their competitors, a widespread shift to this technology will lead to huge cost and electricity savings, particularly in Thailand and Indonesia.
 But most people may not be aware of the energy label and ratings systems in their countries—or how much using energy-efficient units will impact climate change.
 Seven out of ten Southeast Asians surveyed feel that better consumer awareness campaigns that help people understand the savings brought by more efficient air conditioners would help.

-In the longer run, buildings that heat up less in the first place and that use passive cooling instead of air conditioning seem poised to become a crucial pillar of green architecture.
+In the long run, buildings that heat up less in the first place and that use passive cooling instead of air conditioning seem poised to become a crucial pillar of green architecture.
 Many passive cooling techniques, which have steadily gained recognition in architecture communities, come from traditional or vernacular building practices in the region.

 That said, tropical Southeast Asia has its own challenges for passive cooling.
 The region’s high humidity makes cooling by evaporation way less effective; in fact, cooling systems must dehumidify indoor air so that people can feel comfortable and condensation doesn’t form indoors.
 Persistent cloud cover and small changes in diurnal temperature also make methods that rely on cool nights and hot days (e.g., radiant cooling and ground coupling) less effective.